Indonesian language: Status and policy

-However, other languages may be used in dual-language setting to accompany but not to replace Indonesian language in: agreements, information regarding goods / services, scientific papers, information through mass media, geographical names, public signs, road signs, public facilities, banners, and other information of public services in public area.
+However, other languages may be used in dual-language setting to accompany but not to replace Indonesian language in: agreements, information regarding goods / services, scientific papers, information through the mass media, geographical names, public signs, road signs, public facilities, banners, and other information of public services in public area.

-While there are no sanctions of the uses of other languages, in Indonesian court's point of view, any agreements made in Indonesia but not drafted in Indonesian language, is null and void.
-In any different interpretations in dual-language agreements setting, Indonesian language shall prevail.
+While there are no sanctions of the uses of other languages, for Indonesian courts, any agreements made in Indonesia but not drafted in the Indonesian language, are null and void.
+In the case of divergent interpretations in dual-language agreements settings, the Indonesian language version shall prevail.